dolox/fallback/README.md

 ### Staying Alive

-Over the course of the life of this project, we've come to find out that 4-5x our star count on GitHub reflects the actual adoption rate of this project.
-We encourage our users to star the project, so that it can help us see how large the project is growing and how urgent the issues are.
+Over the course of this projects life span, we've come to find that 4-5x the star gazers on GitHub reflects the adoption rate of the project.
+We encourage our users to star the project, so that it can help us see how large the project is growing and how urgent issues become when they arise.